chilliyTV/chilliyTV/README.md

 - 🌱 I’m currently learning more and more about Server Stuff.

-- 💞️ I’m looking to collaborate with other Server Admins and want to grow up My Server an Community with good Content.
+- 💞️ I’m looking to collaborate with other Server Admins and want to grow up My Server and Community with good Content.

 -  📫 How to reach me
    > Discord https://discord.gg/yVhBH88pmW